About

 Podcasts

-I listen to podcasts pretty much every day.
-Bitcoin, macroeconomics, hacking, business, tech, ai, history, literature, comedy, and more bitcoin.
+I listen to podcasts every single day.
+Bitcoin, ai, macro, finance, politics, business, tech, hacking, opsec, history, literature, comedy.

 - Darknet Diaries